 Mr. Menegoni suggested a compromise for FY25 which would just fund part of the Pioneer debt service from Sale of Real Estate, with the rest from taxation.

 Ms. Waryas asked what would happen if Town Meeting failed to approve the additional funding for the airport.
 Ms. Olsen explained this would preclude the Finance Committee from transferring any Reserve Funds to the airport, or making any end-of-year transfers as the Finance Committee cannot go against the vote of Town Meeting.
 If Town Meeting refused to make up the lost revenue, there would be a revenue deficit at the end of FY24 which would have to be funded, most likely via taxation, as part of the FY25 tax rate setting process.
-This would effectively cause a double whammy, adding funding the FY24 airport shortfall to the taxation share of the FY25 airport budget, all in FY25.
+This would negate the effect of a town meeting vote against funding the revenue shortfall and would effectively cause a double whammy, adding funding the FY24 airport shortfall to the taxation share of the FY25 airport budget, all in FY25.
 Ms. Waryas noted this was an important piece of education for town meeting members.
 It was suggested that this information be made available for town meeting members.

 Mr. Hanold suggested deferring the discussion of FY25 airport funding to the February 21st meeting with the Airport Manager.